Ambleside to Windermere Walk – Everything You Need to Know

 Where to Stay in Ambleside

-Our Ambleside cottages provide a convenient base near the walk’s starting point.
+Our Ambleside cottages provide a convenient base near the start of the walk.

 Each one includes a full kitchen for preparing meals, cosy living areas, and comfortable bedrooms for rest after the day.